rprandi/herberthenrique.github.io/_data/blog/go-reasons.md

 # 3 - It’s a compiled, statically typed language.

+I'll tell you a secret if don't work today with typed languages: You gonna love it or hate it.
+In case you hate, you gonna only be able to see the biggest benefits of working in a new codebase or after some time.
+In the end, software biggest cost lives in maintaining and not in the time you created and after a few time, the types will help you a lot to find out how the software is working.
+Type will also help you to find out about errors in the early stage of the development process.

+Static typing usually results in compiled code that executes quickly.
+The compiler knows the exact data types that are in use, it can produce optimized machine code.

 # 4 - The Tooling around helps you and it's opinionated

+If you install Go, you'll have already a lint, formatting, and testing tools.

+Using `gofmt` an `goimports` in your code will have out the box all the settings and best practices adopted by the community.
+You can go a little further with more restrictive rules, I made this for a few projects and in the end was learning even more how to properly use the language.
+Go is super opinionated by default with code style and you don't need to waste time arguing with your team about small details, you just need to follow what is already defined.

+Go also comes with a test framework, so you have all the basic to already create a good and maintainable software without having to worry too much or choose frameworks.

 # 5 - We want to have a common language in our squads/tribe